bmish/eslint-doc-generator/README.md

 <!-- end auto-generated rule header -->
 ```

-And be sure to enable the `recommended` rules from [eslint-plugin-eslint-plugin](https://github.com/eslint-community/eslint-plugin-eslint-plugin) as well as [eslint-plugin/require-meta-docs-description](https://github.com/eslint-community/eslint-plugin-eslint-plugin/blob/main/docs/rules/require-meta-docs-description.md) to ensure your rules have consistent descriptions for use in the generated docs.
+And be sure to enable the `recommended` rules from [eslint-plugin-eslint-plugin](https://github.com/eslint-community/eslint-plugin-eslint-plugin) as well as:

+- [eslint-plugin/require-meta-docs-description](https://github.com/eslint-community/eslint-plugin-eslint-plugin/blob/main/docs/rules/require-meta-docs-description.md) to ensure your rules have consistent descriptions for use in the generated docs
+- [eslint-plugin/require-meta-docs-url](https://github.com/eslint-community/eslint-plugin-eslint-plugin/blob/main/docs/rules/require-meta-docs-url.md) to ensure your rule docs are linked to by editors on highlighted violations

 ## Usage